-Honor Based Violence There is no concern that the child may be subject to harmful traditional practices such Honour Based Violence and Forced Marriage.
-There is concern that the child is in a culture where harmful practices are known to exist (in the community or by family or extended family) however parents are opposed to the practices in respect of There is an identified risk of FGM using the checklist Concerns that the family have requested extended leave therefore further assessment /decision making is required Follow Guidance.
-There is concern that the child may be subject to harmful traditional practices There is evidence that the child may be subject to harmful traditional practices and parents/carer are opposed to resisting these practices. their children.
+to the practices in respect of their children.
 Belief in Spiritual Possession There is no concern that the child may be subject to harmful practices due to parent / carer beliefs such as belief in spirit possession.
 There is concern that the child is in a culture where harmful practices are known to have been performed (in the community or by family or extended family) however parents are opposed to the practices in respect of their children.
 There is concern or evidence that the child may be subject to harmful traditional practices and parents/carer are opposed to resisting these practices.
-Criminal and Antisocial There is no history of criminal offences within There is a history of criminal A criminal record A criminal record relating to serious or Behaviour Including online and the family. activity within the family.
-There is suspicion, or some relating to serious or violent crime is held by violent crime is held by a member of the family who continues to have contact gang behaviour.
-The family members are not involved in gangs / evidence that the family are involved in gangs / organised a member of the family which may impact on with the child and whose offending is assessed by criminal justice professionals organised crime crime the children in the as likely to continue. household.
-There is a known involvement in gang / There is a known organised crime activity impacting involvement in gang / significantly on the child and family.
-The organised crime family or child is at risk from other activity. individuals within the community due to the family member's involvement.
+Criminal and Antisocial Behaviour Including online and gang behaviour.
+There is no history of criminal offences within the family.
+The family members are not involved in gangs / organised crime There is a history of criminal activity within the family.
+There is suspicion, or some evidence that the family are involved in gangs / organised crime A criminal record relating to serious or violent crime is held by a member of the family which may impact on the children in the household.
+There is a known involvement in gang / organised crime activity.
+A criminal record relating to serious or violent crime is held by a member of the family who continues to have contact with the child and whose offending is assessed by criminal justice professionals as likely to continue.
+There is a known involvement in gang / organised crime activity impacting significantly on the child and family.
+The family or child is at risk from other individuals within the community due to the family member's involvement.